 I am looking at women’s magazines at the convenience store.
-On the cover of one of them, I can read “Improve your joshiryoku!”
+On the cover of one of them, I can read, “Improve your joshiryoku!”
 I am in a long meeting.
 One of my colleagues has prepared snacks and drinks for everybody.
-Someone says, “Your joshiryoku is high!”
+Someone says, “Your joshiryoku is so high!”
 I am on the train.
-An advertisement advises visiting a specific hair removal salon to get more joshiryoku.
-The post also bears these words in English: “Girl power!”
+An advertisement advises visiting a specific hair removal salon to get more joshiryoku, and uses the English expression “Girl power!”

 “Joshiryoku” is a word made from joshi [girl] and ryoku [power, force].
 Translated directly, it becomes “girl power.”
 However, the Japanese joshiryoku is far from the philosophy of life once advocated by the Spice Girls.

-・Developing your beauty, which does not mean developing your personal style but means: smelling good, wearing different makeup styles, always having your makeup perfect in front of other people under all circumstances, having an equally well-tended hairstyle, dressing in a feminine and fashionable way.
+- Developing your “beauty,” which does not mean developing your personal style of elegance but means: smelling good, wearing different makeup styles, always having your makeup perfect in front of other people under all circumstances, having an equally well-tended hairstyle, and dressing in a feminine and fashionable way.

-・Approaching other people the right way: always smiling naturally, speaking elegantly (no slang), caring for others, and anticipating their needs.
+- Approaching other people correctly: always smiling naturally, speaking elegantly (no slang), caring for others, and anticipating their needs.

-・Feminine hobbies are also encouraged: flower arrangement, tea ceremony, cute ball pen illustration.
+- Feminine hobbies are also encouraged: flower arrangement, tea ceremony, and cute ball pen illustration.

 Hear me well: I am not saying that the Western view of society is intrinsically better than the Japanese perspective.
 Nor am I saying that the condition for women in the West is perfect.
-However, I have a problem with joshiryoku for two reasons:
+However, I think there is a problem with joshiryoku for two reasons.

 The first is: if these are qualities that women should develop, what does it say about men?
-Does it mean that men should be the opposite?
-If you are a man, are you supposed to dress sloppy, not care about your hair, not care about what you eat?
+Are men supposed to embody the opposite?
+If you are a man, are you supposed to dress sloppily and not care about your hair or what you eat?
 Should you avoid caring for others?
 Should you be bad at cooking and skip chores?
-What if you like flower arrangement?
+What if you like flowers?
 After all, these are all girls’ things… right?

 The women I know in Japan are many things.